-The Set O form is to be used by eligible individuals wishing to apply for indefinite leave to remain (ILR) who are currently in the UK under one of a number of specified immigration routes.
+To make an application for UK indefinite leave to remain, you will need to use the correct Home Office form.
+The SET (O) form is for individuals eligible for indefinite leave to remain (ILR) who are currently in the UK under one of a number of specified immigration routes.

 With ILR, an individual gains the right to live, work and study in the UK free from immigration restrictions for an unlimited period of time.
 Importantly, ILR is a mandatory prerequisite to naturalising as a British citizen.

 ILR is not automatically granted.
 Strict eligibility criteria must be met and evidenced as part of the Home Office application, which includes completing the relevant form and submitting supporting documentation.